TURTLE in sign language

 Watch the fable "The Rabbit and the Turtle" (2009) with English translation in ASL sign Language.

-What surprises many people is that thumb takes time to develop in signs.
-Babies and toddlers don't manipulate the signs with the thumbs that easily.
+What surprises many people is that thumb takes time to develop in signed words that involves the use of thumb.
+Babies and toddlers don't manipulate the signed words with the thumbs that easily in the early phonological (language) development, unlike manipulating objects.